Ai in retail banking

 AI use cases in retail banking: From fraud detection to personalization and beyond

-However, even if your retail bank isn’t at that stage yet, you can still start leveraging AI for specific use cases before fully transitioning to an AI-first approach.
+However, even if your retail bank isn’t at that stage yet, you can still start leveraging it for specific use cases before fully transitioning to an AI-first approach.
 Below, we outline the key ones.

 Credit scoring and loan approvals